Kenya's farmers face threat of new locust swarms | DW | 17.02.2021

 But for Celia Breuer, a program coordinator for Kenya at German Agro Action, aid organizations need to "look beyond immediate relief" and create some sort of early response so that communities are prepared to fight future invasions — whether of locusts or of other pests.

-It is too early to ascertain if there is a direct correlation between climate change and the magnitude of the current locust invasion, FAO's Cressman believes.
+It is too early to ascertain if there is a direct correlation between climate change and the magnitude of the current locust invasion, FAO's Cressman said.

 "If we just look at the last six or seven years, we see an increase in the number of the cyclones in the western Indian Ocean.
 But six years is very short.
 This could just be a temporary anomaly in the weather patterns," he told DW.